cassidoo/HTML-CSS-Tutorial/README.md

 Welcome back.

 The `<div>` tag is very similar to the `<span>` tag, in that it separates a section of something but doesn't do much else.
-However, the difference with `<div>` tags is that they are *block level* elements.
+However, the difference with `<div>` tags is that they are *block level* elements, not just within a line of text.

 The `<div>` tag might end up being the tag that you use most often.
-It is what lets you easily make website layouts (with help from CSS of course).
+It is what lets you easily make website layouts (with help from CSS of course), and so, let's play with it!

 Psh like I'm going to write this before I eat another cookie.
 Break time.